 Ridiculous: scientific papers, legal documents, government policy papers.

 Ok, so before anyone criticizes this list, and I know I’ve put some controversial things here, I’m NOT suggesting that any of these categories are more or less valuable.
 There is a place for Buzzfeed articles, kids’ books and popular adult fiction!!
 I read all of those things, and enjoy them.
 It also doesn’t mean that the writing is poor.
 For example, the Harry Potter series would fall into the medium category here – but it’s incredible writing and storytelling.
 Which is why it’s so successful.
 There’s nothing good or bad about any of these categories – they all have their place.
-But, they probably won’t help you improve your reading score.
+But, reading some of the easier material probably won’t help you improve your reading ability overall, because it’s not stretching you.

 So if you want to improve your reading score, you should be comfortable reading material that’s in the “Hard” category above.
 That’s just the level of material that’s on the test.
 If you’re not there yet, or (especially) if English is not your first language, then this list should be helpful.
 Oh, and the other benefit is that you’ll actually learn stuff as well as reading!!!